gitex-flow/gitex-flow-node/README.md

 Further information on the [available configurations](doc/interfaces/gflow.gflowconfig.md) can be found in the API documentation.

-For all options of the `conventionalCommits` block visit the project of the underlying [conventional-commits-parser](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-commits-parser#options).
+For all options of the `conventionalCommit` block visit the project of the underlying [conventional-commits-parser](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-commits-parser#options).

 To show the loaded git flow configuration you can execute the command: